fvarnals/CV/README.md

 -----------------------

 ## Hobbies
-- I have a deep interest in Neuroscience and Pharmacology, specifically Psychopharmacology, and would love to apply softwarer development and datascience skills in this field.
+- I have a deep interest in Neuroscience and Pharmacology, specifically Psychopharmacology, and would love to apply software development and datascience skills in this field.
+- PADI OpenWater qualification; I love diving at sites all over the world, and even explored a sunken city in Naples!
-- I am passionate about cooking, travelling and diving.
+- I am passionate about cooking and love to travel the world finding new recipes.
 - I am fascinated by Philosophy and Theology, and often attend salons where we get together to discuss the most recondite social, political and philosophical issues for fun and personal development.